SAP/flake8-tergeo/README.md

 ## About this project

 flake8-tergeo is a flake8 plugin which adds many new rules to improve your code quality.
-Out of the box it also brings a curated lists of other plugins without additional efforts needed.
+Out of the box it also brings a curated list of other plugins without additional efforts needed.

 ## Requirements and Setup